yihao6/vfa/README.md

     If your data has been preprocessed, both fixed and moving images has the same spatial dimensions that can be divided by 2^5, you only need
     ```bash
     "transform":[
         {"class_name":"Nifti2Array"},
         {"class_name":"DatatypeConversion"},
         {"class_name":"ToTensor"}
     ],
     ```
     for more general applications, our default is
     ```bash
     "transform" = [
         {"class_name":"Reorient", "orientation":'RAS'},
         {"class_name":"Resample", "target_res":[1.0, 1.0, 1.0]},
         {"class_name":"Nifti2Array"},
+        {"class_name":"DatatypeConversion"},
         {"class_name":"AdjustShape", "target_shape":[192, 224, 192]},
-        {"class_name":"DatatypeConversion"},
         {"class_name":"ToTensor"},
     ]
     ```
+    For training, our default also include a intensity normalization step to avoid large intensity values causing NaN error.
 4. "labels": labels used for computing Dice loss (optional).
-You can include a subset of all available labels in the label map input to encourage the registration to focus on certain structure.
+You can include a subset of all available labels in the label map to encourage the registration focusing on certain structure.
-5. "m_subjects" / "f_subjects" / "subjects" / "pairs": depends on the data loader, you need to specifies these lists
+5. "m_subjects" / "f_subjects" / "subjects" / "pairs": depends on the data loader, you need to specifies these lists.
 Each image is a dictionary that contains the following information:
     ```bash
     {
         "id":38,